About the team

 Recovery

-A major goal in high-powered rocketry is to safely recover a rocket after it has been launched.
-Our recovery department focuses on incorporating devices that return the rocket safely to the ground.
-Recovery systems work by using drag force to overcome the force of gravity and subsequently cause the rocket to slowly descend.
-The team also focuses on improving safety to allow the rocket to be re-used if undamaged upon landing.
+High-powered rocketry aims to recover a rocket safely after it has been launched.
+Our recovery department focuses on including devices that return the rocket safely to the ground.
+Recovery systems operate by utilizing drag force to overcome the force of gravity, resulting in the gradual descent of the rocket.
+The team also prioritizes enhancing safety measures to ensure that the rocket can be reused in the event of damage upon landing.

 Outreach

-If you are feeling inspired and looking to include more STEM in the community near us, outreach might just be the department for you.
-Similar to the Engineering Outreach Program, our outreach department focuses on promoting diversity and inclusivity within Oshawa, and the Ontario Tech community.
-The team is currently developing rocketry STEM-based content.
+Outreach might just be the department for you if you are inspired and looking to include more STEM in the community near us.
+Similar to the Engineering Outreach Program, our outreach department places emphasis on promoting diversity and inclusivity within Oshawa and the Ontario Tech community.
+The team is currently working on developing rocket science-based content that is interactive for a wider audience.